Gaurav7109/Data-Analysis-in-indian-an-world-population/README.md

 The 'Dataset_growth_sex-ratio_literacy.csv' dataset comprises of information on indian growth, sex-ratio & literacy from different district for the period of 2011.

 Step 3 : SUMMARIZING THE DATASET
-The questions in the question set file (someFile.txt) have been answered.
+The questions in the question set file (Question_Set_For_Census.txt) have been answered.